prettier/prettier-vscode/README.md

 If you have both `"prettier.tslintIntegration"` and `"prettier.eslintIntegration"` enabled in your Visual Studio Code settings, then TSLint will be used to lint your TypeScript code.
 If you would rather use ESLint, disable the TSLint integration by setting `"prettier.tslintIntegration"` to `false`.

+> WARNING: Due to a bug in the `prettier-eslint` library, this extension is NOT compatible with ESLint version 6.

 ## Settings

 ### Prettier's Settings